 Summer Sports Orientation (fall sports): 7/11, 6-7 pm

 If you are a family with a child new to CCS and Buford this year, we invite you to join us for our New Student Orientation!
-It will be held on Monday, August 21st at 10:00 am in our media center.
+It will be held on Monday, August 21st at 9:00 am (please note this new time) in our media center.
 RSVP here: www.tinyurl.com/newstudentRSVP

 We hope you have a wonderful summer and are looking forward to a great 2017-2018 school year!

 New this summer!
 Rising 7-10th graders can enjoy a wide range of hands-on, skill-based STEM and technical academies at CATEC.
 From culinary arts to IT/engineering to firefighting, these academies give a glimpse of CATEC’s offerings and are organized as part of PVCC’s Kids College summer program.

 Dates: June 19-23 (session 1) June 26-30 (session 2)